EvanSkiStudios/Raccoon-Mischief/README.md

 * Fixed the RekNepZ_HBK message
 * Fixed an issue with lightning not damaging things
 * Fixed an issue with creepers not taking damage
+* Fixed an issue with interacting with certian entites
+* - Removed version 2.1.0

 ## Config.yml
 * Nothing Changed since last version